now accepting nominations!

 The FSA annual book prize aims to reward ingenuity and scholarship in the fields of feminist, gender or women’s studies.
 The FSA welcomes entries from across a range of disciplines and specialisms in sciences or humanities.
 It is intended to recognise scholarship which is innovative, interdisciplinary and grounded in feminist theory and practice.

-The FSA annual book prize is sponsored by Emerald Publishing.
-For over 50 years Emerald Publishing has been helping academics and practitioners work together to make a positive change in the world.
-We know the importance of fresh thinking and diverse voices in creating impactful research and are proud to sponsor the FSA annual book prize.
+The FSA book prize is sponsored by the FSA and Emerald Publishing.
+For over 50 years Emerald Publishing has been helping academics and practitioners work together to make a positive change in the world

 - 2018: Dr. Maria do Mar Pereira for Power, Knowledge and Feminist Scholarship: An Ethnography of Academia (Routledge).
 Read the judges’ comments.